strawlab/freemovr_engine/docs/manual-display-calibration.rst

 Manual display calibration
 **************************

 The simplest way to calibrate a display is a manual procedure.
-We do this in several steps.
+This procedure assumes that your projector is well fit by a pinhole camera model.

+As a summary, several steps are performed:

   0. If you are using virtual displays, define your viewports.